My recipes → Your inbox. Sign up today!

 • Bananas – Use super ripe bananas to naturally sweeten and add moisture to these cookies.

 • Peanut butter – Adds delicious flavor and healthy fats.
-Feel free to use almond butter or sunflower seed butter (or any nut butter you have on hand.
+Feel free to use almond butter or sunflower seed butter (or any nut butter you have on hand).
+You can even use homemade peanut butter!

 • Oats – For these cookies, you need regular old-fashioned rolled oats.
 If you want to keep them gluten-free, I suggest using certified gluten-free rolled oats.